TorBrit/sf-bikeindex/docs/poa.md

    1. Interface for params(?)
    1. Client for calls
    1. Service for request and response
-1.
+1. Tests
+   1. Unit tests for services and components
+   1. If app can use it, e2e

 ### Must Have Criteria:

 - Should consist of two views.

   - Has routing, including `id` routing
-    - Shall we get filter params in the path?
+    - Shall we get query params in the path?
   - The pages are user friendly (has action feedback like spinners, TAB-able navigation, etc.)
   - The pages must not block the user's actions.
   - Search page allows searching through input field
-    - Can we suggest cities? (autocomplete)
+    - Autocomplete is sadly not possible unless we connect to another api
     - If we don't get results, return a friendly message saying that we found nothing.

 - API.